Trump delays new travel ban after speech

 · What happens to the suspension of the refugee program for 120 days?

-· Are Syrian nationals still barred indefinitely?
+· Will Syrian nationals still be barred indefinitely?

-· Has the cap on the number of refugees changed?
-(The current version of the executive order caps it at 50,000 for fiscal year 2017.)
+· Will the cap on the number of refugees change?
+The first version of the executive order caps it at 50,000 for fiscal year 2017.

-Two sources also expect that the President will formally revoke the previous executive order, despite repeated statements from White House press secretary Sean Spicer that the two orders would co-exist on a "dual track."
+Two sources also expect that the President will formally revoke the earlier executive order, despite repeated statements from White House press secretary Sean Spicer that the two orders would co-exist on a "dual track."

 The administration could potentially argue that the existing challenges to the original executive order are moot, but the challengers tell CNN the legal battles will likely continue even after the new order is signed.